Daniel-Zitomer/USA-Critical-Mineral-Mines-Database/README.md

-# USA Critical Mineral Mines Database - Lithium, Copper, and Niciel
+# USA Critical Mineral Mines Database - Lithium, Copper, and Nickel
 Welcome to the USA Critical Mineral Mine Database for Lithium, Copper, and Niciel, created by the Systems Analysis Research Group at Northwestern University.
 This map contains data from various public and private sources and was last updated in July of 2024.

 Source data may be found under the "Downloadables" folder.